Bimal Kar (footballer)

 Bimal Kar (বিমল কর, /bn/; 9 June 1937 – 19 September 2024) was a Bangladeshi footballer.
 A centre-back, he was a member of the Shadhin Bangla football team during the Bangladesh War of Independence.

 Early life

 Bimal Kar was born on 9 June 1937, in Parshuram Upazila of Feni District in Bengal, British India.
 He was the second child of Rohini Kar and Hiranmayi Kar.
 Bimal attended Feni High School, where he represented the school football team alongside Feni Evergreen Club in numerous football tournaments.
 Eventually, while studying at Comilla Victoria College, he participated in tournaments in Chittagong.

 Club career

-In 1959, Bimal became a railway worker at Chittagong Railway and also started representing their football team in the Chittagong Football League.
+In 1959, Bimal became a railway worker at Chittagong Railway and began representing the Railway football team in the Chittagong and Dhaka Football League.
 He also represented Chittagong Customs and Chittagong Power Board in the Chittagong First Division.
 In 1966, he joined Victoria SC in the Dhaka First Division League.

 Bimal captained Chittagong Mohammedan in both 1973 and 1974, during which the club became consecutive Chittagong First Division champions.
 He retired in 1976, after playing for Chittagong's Young Star Club.